jweissman/orsino/playtesting.md

 - [ ] Arbitrary scrolls/wands for every effect [technically enabled now with 'cast' effect but needs some thinking about how to implement -- I guess we could have a scroll/wand generator?]
 - [ ] mapLookup (to reify more things at gen time)
 ---
-- [ ] Generator/template for gems/high-order treasure [gem done anyway but treasure could use some love still]
-- [ ] All loot is meaningful (either wearable, consumable or saleable at some general store in town)
 - [ ] Pick a single pantheon for deities?
 - [ ] Maybe deific blessings _don't_ expire but you can only have one?
 ---